-- After lunch we visit Pasargadae, another ancient city that actually precedes Persepolis.
-It is not as well-preserved as the latter, but still well worth a visit.
-The centerpiece is a large hall with eight columns made of white stone.
+- After lunch you will visit Pasargadae, another ancient city that actually precedes Persepolis.
+It is not as well preserved as the latter, but still well worth a visit.
+The centrepiece is a large hall with eight columns made of white stone.
 Another characteristic of Pasargadae are canals made of white stone, which were used for irrigation.

-- We continue onto Shiraz, arriving in the afternoon.
+- You will continue onto Shiraz, arriving in the afternoon.